Klosmi/html-basics/JS-basic.md

     return baseSalary + (overTime * rate);
   }
   ```
-  *Let's mturn this to an OOP way, so we create an `employee` object.*
+  *Let's turn this to an OOP way, so we create an `employee` object.*
   ```
   let employee = {
     let baseSalary = 30000,   // ← property of the object